 - JUSTICE is an all-party law reform and human rights organisation working to strengthen the justice system.
 It is the UK section of the International Commission of Jurists.
 Our vision is of fair, accessible and efficient legal processes in which the individual's rights are protected and which reflect the country's international reputation for upholding and promoting the rule of law. - 2.
 JUSTICE has a long history of work relating to the Human Rights Act 1998 (the "HRA" or the "Act").
 We were involved in the process of drafting the HRA, and in subsequent training of judges on its operation.
-We have contributed to various public debates and consultations relating to a British Bill of Rights1 and have intervened in numerous cases involving the HRA.2 Through all our work, through working parties of our members and responding to consultations and proposed legislation, we assess the impact of justice system processes on the rights of those using them. - 3.
-Most recently we responded to the Independent Human Rights Act Review ("IHRAR") Call for Evidence.3 To inform our response we convened a group of experts.
+We have contributed to various public debates and consultations relating to a British Bill of Rights and have intervened in numerous cases involving the HRA.
+Through all our work, through working parties of our members and responding to consultations and proposed legislation, we assess the impact of justice system processes on the rights of those using them. - 3.
+Most recently we responded to the Independent Human Rights Act Review ("IHRAR") Call for Evidence.
+To inform our response we convened a group of experts.
 We have reconvened the same group to help inform our response to this Consultation.
-The group comprises the following members: - Sir Michael Tugendhat (Chair); - Professor Brice Dickson, Queen's University Belfast; - Tessa Gregory, Partner, Leigh Day LLP; - Dominic Grieve QC, Temple Garden Chambers; - Raza Husain QC, Matrix Chambers; - Jonathan Moffett QC, 11KBW; - Christine O'Neill QC, Partner and Chairman of Brodies LLP; and - Alison Young, Sir David Williams Professor of Public Law, University of Cambridge. - 4.
-We are also immensely grateful to the following firms who have provided domestic and international research that has informed and greatly assisted our response: Clifford Chance LLP; Herbert Smith Freehills LLP; King & Spalding LLP; and Reed Smith LLP. - 5.
-The group members are experts in the field of human rights, and have a wide range of experience, including a former High Court judge, legal representatives who act for both claimants and public authorities, academics, a former Attorney General and
+The group comprises the following members: - Sir Michael Tugendhat (Chair); - Professor Brice Dickson, Queen's University Belfast; - Tessa Gregory, Partner, Leigh Day LLP; - Dominic Grieve QC, Temple Garden Chambers; - Raza Husain QC, Matrix Chambers; - Jonathan Moffett QC, 11KBW; - Christine O'Neill QC, Partner and Chairman of Brodies LLP; and - Professor Alison Young, Sir David Williams Professor of Public Law, University of Cambridge. - 4.
+We are also immensely grateful to the following firms and individuals who provided us with domestic and international research that has informed and greatly assisted our response: - Dr Rosana Garciandia, Lecturer in Public International Law, Kings College London; - Dario Milo, Webber Wentzel; - Lily Walker-Parr, 5RB;

-1 JUSTICE, 'A British Bill of Rights: Informing the Debate' (2007); JUSTICE, 'Commission on a Bill of Rights: Dowe need a bill of rights?: JUSTICE's Response to Second Consultation' (2012).
+&lt;sup>1 JUSTICE, 'A British Bill of Rights: Informing the Debate' (2007); JUSTICE, 'Commission on a Bill of Rights: Do we need a bill of rights?: JUSTICE's Response' (2011); JUSTICE 'Commission on a Bill of Rights: Response to Second Consultation' (2012).

-2 Including R (Ullah) v Special Adjudicator [2004] UKHL 26; Jones v R (Al Jedda) v Secretary of State for Defence [2007] UKHL 58; Cadder v HM Advocate [2010] UKSC 43; Home Office v Tariq [2011] UKSC 35; Smith & others v Ministry of Defence [2013] UKSC 41; and R (Hallam) v Secretary of State for Justice [2019] UKSC 2.
+&lt;sup>2 Including R (Ullah) v Special Adjudicator [2004] UKHL 26; Jones v R (Al Jedda) v Secretary of State for Defence [2007] UKHL 58; Cadder v HM Advocate [2010] UKSC 43; Home Office v Tariq [2011] UKSC 35; Smith & others v Ministry of Defence [2013] UKSC 41; and R (Hallam) v Secretary of State for Justice [2019] UKSC 2.

-3JUSTICE, 'Independent Human Rights Act Review Call for Evidence: Response' (March 2021).
+&lt;sup>3JUSTICE, 'Independent Human Rights Act Review Call for Evidence: Response' (March 2021).